Evercade: Evercade VS

 In April 2021, Blaze announced a home console version known as Evercade VS. It is backwards-compatible with most games released for the handheld Evercade, with an output of 1080p.
 Unlike the handheld console, the VS has multiplayer functionality for up to four players.
 In addition to its own controllers, the handheld Evercade can be plugged into the VS and used as a controller.
 The VS was released in December 2021.
+A cheaper redesign, the VS-R, was released in August 2024.

 Evercade EXP

 In May 2022, Blaze announced the Evercade EXP, an improved version of the original Evercade.
-It is scheduled to ship during winter 2022-23.
+It was released on 15 December 2022.
 The console is held horizontally, but can also be positioned vertically for arcade games.
-It will be compatible with all previously released Evercade games.
-The console is white, although an all-black limited edition will also be available, with 5,000 units produced.
-The standard console will retail for £130/$150, while the limited edition is priced at £180/$227.
+It is compatible with all previously released Evercade games, and includes 18 built-in games by Capcom.
+The console is white, although an all-black limited edition would also be available, with 5,000 units produced.
+The standard console retails for £130/$150, while the limited edition is priced at £180/$227.

 Compared to the original console, the EXP includes additional buttons and a slightly altered button layout.
 Although the screen is the same size as the original handheld, the EXP plays in higher resolution at 800x480.
 It has a mini-HDMI port for connection to a television, with output at 720p.
 The EXP uses a 1.5 GHz processor and has 4GB of RAM.
 It offers Wi-Fi for software and firmware updates.
 The console has a larger 3,000 mAh battery for up to five hours of usage, and it uses USB-C for recharging.

+The console's improved screen and its addition of vertical orientation were both praised, although some critics were disappointed by the lack of Bluetooth.

+A redesigned version, the Evercade EXP-R, was released in November 2024, at a lower retail price, while the original EXP was discontinued.
+The redesign excludes the mini-HDMI port and the 18 built-in games.

+Super Pocket

+In July 2023, Blaze Entertainment unveiled its new line of Super Pocket handhelds to be produced under the company's new HyperMegaTech brand.
+The console featured a smaller design at a lower price along with built in games by Capcom and Taito, depending on edition.
+Despite not being officially branded as an Evercade console the Super Pocket does feature a cartridge slot and is compatible with all Evercade games.
+Preorders for the console began in July 2023 with units expected to ship in October of that year.